Aramco listing was delayed to rope in anchor investors -sources

 Sovereign funds in the oil-rich Gulf region typically shy away from energy exposure, he added, looking to diversify their investment portfolio.

-Two of the sources said that an Aramco committee overseeing the planned flotation had therefore recommended to Crown Prince Mohammed bin Salman last Wednesday that the launch of an initial public offering (IPO) scheduled for Oct.
+Two of the sources said that a Saudi government committee overseeing the planned Aramco flotation had therefore recommended to Crown Prince Mohammed bin Salman last Wednesday that the launch of an initial public offering (IPO) scheduled for Oct.
 20 be postponed.

+The chief of Saudi Arabia's sovereign wealth fund PIF, Yasir al-Rumayyan, heads the committee, which includes senior Saudi officials, sources said.
+He is also the newly appointed chairman of Aramco.

 The prince, the kingdom's de facto ruler, has made the Aramco IPO a pillar of an ambitious economic reform drive.
 He wants the company to be valued at about $2 trillion, though bankers and company insiders put the value closer to $1.5 trillion.